yui-mhcp/data_processing/README.md

 It is a part of the [main project](https://github.com/yui-mhcp/base_dl_project) on Deep Learning : it is a submodule used in all other projects for data processing / monitoring.

+**NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
+Check it to have a global overview of the latest modifications !** :yum:

 ## Project structure

 ```bash